Flying with a Baby: Tips and Useful Gadgets

 A family waiting at the airport with their baby and stroller before flying

 Dylan leaving Poland at 2 weeks old exactly.
-Before anyone comments on the blanket in the stroller, in Europe we use blankets for sleeping in strollers and cribs and it’s completely normal for a newborn to sleep like this.
+Before anyone comments on the blanket in the stroller, in Europe we use blankets for sleeping in strollers and cribs and it’s completely normal for a newborn to sleep like this as we don’t leave babies unattended in there.

 2. Foldable Travel Stroller